onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-shared context - common knowledge - enables more efficient communication we communicate more efficiently within groups when we have inside jokes we build dictionaries for efficient communication

 duplicated content & concepts leads to less common knowledge as it is harder/impossible to join the data and produce aggregated views - leading to fractured views

 context collapse